Death Valley (California, USA) – exact location, places of interest, inhabitants, routes.

 How to get there

-There is no public transport to Death Valley, although in Las Vegas you can buy a charter bus ticket from one of the city’s travel agencies.
+There is no public transport to Death Valley, although in Las Vegas you can buy a ticket for a charter bus from one of the city’s travel agencies.
 The most convenient way to get to the national park is by rented car from Las Vegas (about 200 km).

 Death Valley Climate

-In the summer, Death Valley is empty, although some European travelers put themselves to the test when they arrive in the devilishly hot desert.
+Death Valley is empty in the summer, although some European travelers put themselves to the test when they come to the devilishly hot desert.
 Of course, with a car with good air conditioning, it is theoretically possible to drive through Death Valley, especially if you leave a comfortable car early in the morning or late in the evening when the temperature drops.

 The park is open all year round.
 In the winter months from 8:30 to 17:30, in the summer from 9:00 to 16:30.